mangpo/greenthumb/documentations/add-more-instructions.md

 ```
 (define bvmul (bvop *))
  ```
 Notice that `bvop` applies its argument lambda function to x and y, and then applies `finitize-bit` to the result. `(finitize-bit x)` calls `(finitize x bit)`, where the `finitize` function truncates overflowed `x` to `bit` bits and convert `x` to a signed number.
 Our convention is that every value in `progstate` has to be in the signed format (e.g. -1 instead of 2^32 - 1 for a 32-bit number).
-This is because we need the racket simulator to be consistent with the constraint solver we use which works with signed numbers.
+This is because we need the racket simulator to be consistent with the constraint solver we use, which works with signed numbers.

 ##### Method `performance-cost`
 Currently, we have a very simple performance model.
 The performance cost of a program is equal the number of instructions in the program excluding `nop`.
 Modify this method for a more precise performance model.